Anemia

 Treatment depends on the specific cause.
 Certain groups of individuals, such as pregnant women, can benefit from the use of iron pills for prevention.
 Dietary supplementation, without determining the specific cause, is not recommended.
 The use of blood transfusions is typically based on a person's signs and symptoms.
 In those without symptoms, they are not recommended unless hemoglobin levels are less than 60 to 80 g/L (6 to 8 g/dL).
 These recommendations may also apply to some people with acute bleeding.
 Erythropoiesis-stimulating agents are only recommended in those with severe anemia.

 Anemia is the most common blood disorder, affecting about a fifth to a third of the global population.
 Iron-deficiency anemia is the most common cause of anemia worldwide, and affects nearly one billion people.
 In 2013, anemia due to iron deficiency resulted in about 183,000 deaths – down from 213,000 deaths in 1990.
 This condition is most prevalent in children with also an above average prevalence in elderly and women of reproductive age (especially during pregnancy).
+Women aged 15 to 49 years experienced an increase in the global prevalence from 27.6% to 30.7% between 2012 to 2023 with either no improvement or an increase in prevalence in nearly all regions.
+In 2025, the WHO noted a rate of 35.5% in pregnant women, compared with 30.5% in non-pregnant women, along with a rate of almost 40% in children aged under 5 years.

 Anemia is one of the six WHO global nutrition targets for 2025 and for diet-related global targets endorsed by World Health Assembly in 2012 and 2013.
 Efforts to reach global targets contribute to reaching Sustainable Development Goals (SDGs), with anemia as one of the targets in SDG 2 for achieving zero world hunger.